Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 * Added the capability for rules engine to reprocess the events that are dispatched before rules are loaded.
 * Fixed the import statement in `ACPNetworkServiceOverrider.h`.

-### Android Core 1.5.4

-* Added the capability for rules engine to reprocess the events that are dispatched before rules are loaded.
-* Fixed a bug where the shared state of event hub was not properly created.
-* Fixed a security issue.

 ## April 21, 2020

 The following updates were made in this release: